-Your mission then, should you accept, is to recognize this ineffectiveness in any form and destroy it before it destroys you and your business.
+Your mission then, should you accept, is to recognize the signs of an incompetent boss, whatever form they take, and destroy them before they destroy you and your business.

-My mission, which I have accepted is to point out the signs to you.
+My mission then, which I have accepted,is to point out these signs to you.
 So here are 6 of them, in no particular order...

 1. Not using systems in your business

 As business goes, a system is a set of procedures or processes which you use to deliver your products and services to your clients and customers, in a uniform and consistent manner.

 I am always amazed at the number of small businesses that attempt to do business without systems.
 And the reasons for not having them are as ridiculous as not having them.

 Listen to me carefully, systems do not stifle your creativity neither are they only for big businesses.

 As a matter of fact, they prevent incompetence in the workplace and guarantee a smooth, efficient operation.

 Businesses and business people without systems are arbitrary in their approach to the delivery of service.
 Their approach can depend on how they feel about themselves or the client.
 It might be impacted by whether they are broke or not, or even something as unrelated as the state of weather.